mrtnvh/stylelint-value-no-deprecated-custom-properties/README.md

-# Stylelint Value No Deprecated Custom Properties
+# stylelint-value-no-deprecated-custom-properties

-[Stylelint Value No Deprecated Custom Properties] is a [stylelint] rule to disallow usage of deprecated custom properties.
+stylelint-value-no-deprecated-custom-properties is a [stylelint] rule to disallow usage of deprecated custom properties by them with a comment containing `@deprecated`.

+Handy for guiding Design System consumers though a deprecation cycle of vanilla CSS custom properties a.k.a Design Tokens in said context.

 > [!NOTE]
-> All credits to the creators and contributors of the [stylelint-value-no-deprecated-custom-properties](https://github.com/csstools/stylelint-value-no-deprecated-custom-properties) plugin, of which this plugin very much relies on.
+> Big shout out to the creators and contributors of the [stylelint-value-no-unknown-custom-properties](https://github.com/csstools/stylelint-value-no-unknown-custom-properties) plugin, of which this plugin reuses quite a lot from 🙌.

 ## Usage

-Add [stylelint] and [Stylelint Value No Deprecated Custom Properties] to your project.
+Add [stylelint] and stylelint-value-no-deprecated-custom-properties to your project.

 ```bash
 npm install stylelint stylelint-value-no-deprecated-custom-properties --save-dev
 ```

-Add [Stylelint Value No Deprecated Custom Properties] to your [stylelint configuration].
+Add stylelint-value-no-deprecated-custom-properties to your [stylelint configuration].

 ```js
 {